alex-courtis/xlayoutdisplay/README.md

 ## TODO

+Don't round to nearest 24... be free with the exact DPI

 Hotplug event detection... my udev event hacks are too unreliable and shameworthy right now.
 Maybe a systemd user service?

 Adjust cursor size; `Xcursor.size` has no units and behaves eratically; on some instances (168) it behaves well without settings, on other instances (216) it goes back to default 96dpi size